Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/mesan-example.md

 # Example of Mesan direct use

 Direct usage of `Mesan`.
+Note that `Metfcts` and `Mesan` have identical interfaces.

+## Time listing

 To list approved and valid times to

 ```python
 from smhi.mesan import Mesan